kshedden/workshops/dair3/design/design.md

 - A common type of survey is a _cluster sample_.
-In a cluster sample, the population is partitioned into many _primary sampling units_ (PSU), which often are geographic areas.
+In a cluster sample, the population is partitioned into many _primary sampling units_ (PSU), which often correspond to geographic areas.
 Then, a limited number of PSUs are selected at random (possibly with probabilities proportional to size), and units are selected from the PSUs using simple random sampling (or something that approximates it).
 In some cases there are two or more levels, e.g. randomly select cities, then randomly select schools within cities, then randomly select students within schools.

 - In a _stratified sample_, the population is partitioned into groups, e.g.
   people are stratified by race, and separate samples are drawn for each